engineer-heng/pefc/README.md

-# Python Engineering Foundation Class (PEFc) Library
+# Python Engineering Foundation Class (pefc) Library

 Library to perform engineering data analysis using python.
 Currently the completed module is xltab which contain classes that